HomeBlogCapability Statement

 April 18, 202610 min readBy Americurial

-A capability statement (CAP) is the one-page document that decides whether a contracting officer invites you to quote on a micro-purchase, whether a prime invites you to team, and whether a program office includes you in their next Sources Sought outreach.
-It is also one of the most mangled documents in all of GovCon.
+A capability statement (CAP) is the one-page PDF that decides whether a contracting officer pulls you in on a micro-purchase, whether a prime calls you about teaming, and whether a program office puts you on the Sources Sought list next quarter.
+It's also the most consistently mangled document in GovCon.

-We've reviewed 200+ capability statements from veteran-owned firms at Americurial.
-Most are unreadable — walls of text, no hierarchy, no proof.
-Here's what works.
+Most CAPs we see from veteran-owned firms are unreadable — walls of text, no hierarchy, no proof.
+Here's what actually works.

 What a capability statement is (and isn't)